 Over 100 prominent members of the legal, academic and political profession have endorsed an open letter addressed to the NSW Premier, calling on the NSW Government to revoke wrongly issued COVID-19 fines.

 Add your name to the Open Letter: bit.ly/covid-fines-letter

-Written by Aboriginal Legal Service ACT/NSW (ALS), Redfern Legal Centre, Community Legal Centres NSW and Public Interest Advocacy Service, the open letter calls for greater investment in community education and engagement strategies, and enhanced social and economic measures to support communities already in crisis.
+Written by Aboriginal Legal Service ACT/NSW (ALS), Redfern Legal Centre, Community Legal Centres NSW and Public Interest Advocacy Centre, the open letter calls for greater investment in community education and engagement strategies, and enhanced social and economic measures to support communities already in crisis.

 The letter is a response to concerns among the legal fraternity that COVID-19 fines have been incorrectly issued by police to people undertaking lawful recreation, and that these significant monetary penalties are having a disproportionate impact on communities experiencing vulnerability.

 Read the open letter below (signatures updated 23 September 2021)

 The Hon.
 Gladys Berejiklian MP, Premier of NSW

 cc The Hon.
 Victor Michael Dominello MP, Minister for Customer Service

 cc The Hon.
 David Elliot MP, Minister for Police

 The organisations and individuals that have signed this open letter are concerned about the impact of COVID-19 fines on vulnerable people and communities in NSW.